MoaazGaballah/blockly-games/Offline.md

 * [正體中文](https://github.com/google/blockly-games/blob/offline/generated/blockly-games-zh-hant.zip?raw=true)
 * [한국어](https://github.com/google/blockly-games/blob/offline/generated/blockly-games-ko.zip?raw=true)

 Unzip the downloaded file and open `index.html` in a web browser.
-The games can be distributed on an intranet, CD, USB drive, or any other storage system.
+The games can be distributed on an intranet, CD, USB drive, or any other storage media.

 ### Limitations

-Running offline does eliminate some peripheral features:
+Using the online version of [Blockly Games](https://blockly-games.appspot.com/) is preferable since running offline eliminates some features:

-* Language is fixed and may not be changed using a dropdown menu.
+* Language (English, Chinese, Hebrew, etc) is fixed and may not be changed using a dropdown menu.
-* Programs cannot be shared by exchanging links.
+* User-created programs cannot be shared by exchanging links.
 * Turtle and Movie programs may not be submitted to the Reddit gallery.
+* Downloaded games do not benefit from the daily improvements made to online version.